 The College marked an important milestone in its history on Aug.
 22 as it commemorated the grand opening of its new Recreation and Student Center.
 Students, faculty and staff celebrated with a formal ribbon-cutting ceremony.

 One in three American adults are at risk for kidney disease, according to the National Kidney Foundation.
 Often associated with other disease states like hypertension and diabetes, kidney disease can often go unseen and undiagnosed.
 However, during the month of March, the importance of kidney health will be spotlighted.

 In October 1881, the Board of Trustees made the landmark decision to admit women into the pharmacy program.
-With the enrollment of Esther Wightman, the first woman to earn a pharmacy license in the state of Missouri, St. Louis College of Pharmacy would help pave the way for women in the pharmacy profession.
+With the enrollment of Esther Wightman, the first woman to earn a pharmacy license in the state of Missouri, St. Louis College of Pharmacy at UHSP would help pave the way for women in the pharmacy profession.

 After graduating from St. Louis College of Pharmacy, Kacie Kuehn, Pharm.D. ’16, knew she wanted to specialize in ambulatory care.
 But, after taking part in a residency through the College, she discovered another passion – academia.